|Terms and Conditions for Schools

 10.1 If the School fails to give full notice to amend or terminate an agreement in accordance with the above clauses, the following charges will be made in lieu of notice:

-(a) Where the notice given is less than four calendar weeks but more than three calendar weeks before the start of the next term: 25% of the fees for the next term (three term year)
+(a) Where the notice given is less than that required under Condition 6, but is four calendar weeks or more before the start of the next school term (three term year): 50% of the fees for the next term (three term year);

-(c) Where the notice given is less than two calendar weeks before the start of the next term: 100% of the fees for the next term (three term year)
+(b) Where the notice given is less than four calendar weeks before the start of the next school term (three term year): 100% of the fees for the next term (three term year).

 10.2 If a pupil stops attending lessons in the middle of a term, neither the School, the pupil, or the pupil’s parent or guardian is entitled to a refund of any fees paid for that term.
 The pupil is entitled to attend any lessons paid for.